Man standing at timber compost bay with fork.

 We make a lot of compost and part of this process includes turning the piles to mix it’s contents and most importantly, to add oxygen and water.
 It is the adding of oxygen and water that makes the compost heat up, which accelerates the process of decomposition AND cooks any of the annoying weed seeds and roots that we are trying to recycle.

 We have 8 bins, one contains the compost made this week, through to compost that was made 8 weeks ago.
+The lids should indicate how many times the compost has been turned.

-Use the compost screws to bring the lower clumps of compost to the top.
+Take note of the number on the bin before taking the lid off.
+Use the compost screws to bring the lower clumps of compost to the top (you will need to do this around 10 times per bin).
 This introduces air and mixes the compost in the process.
 Any day you are at the garden you can turn one or more of the bins.
 The more the better.
-Turn the dial on the lid to increment the number indicating how many times it has been turned.
+Turn the dial on the lid to increment the number, indicating that the pile has been aerated again.

 A compost bin with numbers on top indicating how many times it has been turned.
+The 0 indicates that this batch has never been turned.

 Bonus points